-Although rackets sports players can develop a common extensor tendinopathy, the vast majority of individuals who develop symptoms do so as a result of prolonged, repetitive activities including warehouse or desk-based work, often with a poor ergonomic setup.
+Although racket sports players can develop a tennis elbow, the vast majority of individuals who develop symptoms do so as a result of prolonged, repetitive activities including warehouse or desk-based work.

-Localised pain is felt directly over the common extensor tendon in the outer elbow which sometimes radiates down the forearm muscle bulk.
+Localised pain is felt directly over the outer elbow which sometimes radiates down the forearm muscle bulk.

-Symptoms are aggravated by any activity which requires repeated use of the wrist extensor muscles.
-Common examples may include working at a computer (keyboard or mouse work) or gripping, lifting or carrying tasks.
+Symptoms can be aggravated by any activity which requires repeated use of the wrist or elbow.
+Common examples may include working at a computer, gripping, lifting or carrying tasks.

-A common extensor tendinopathy can be reliably diagnosed by your doctor or physiotherapist by taking a history of your condition.
-In some circumstances it may be necessary to conduct a physical examination but this is usually not necessary in uncomplicated tennis elbow.
+Tennis elbow can be reliably diagnosed by your doctor or physiotherapist by taking a history of your condition.
+In some circumstances it may be necessary to conduct a physical examination but this is usually not necessary.

-The main features are tenderness directly over the tendon insertion on the lateral bony point of the elbow.
-There is also pain directly over the tendon when contracting the forearm muscles against resistance (eg when gripping or resisting wrist extension).
+The main features are tenderness directly over the tendon on the outside part of the elbow.
+There is also pain directly over the tendon when contracting the forearm muscles against resistance, for example, when gripping.